progrock-libraries/kickstart/documentation/tutorial/main.md

 ---

+Unlike e.g. `std::stoi`, Kickstart’s `to_<int>` will accept a specification like `1e6`, meaning one million:

+> Hi, what’s your name? ***Alf***
+> And please, your age (in years)? ***1e6***
+Welcome to the Kickstart experience, 1000000 years old Alf!

+However, this is accomplished internally by trying to interpret the string as a `double` value specification and checking whether that yields an exact integer.
+Therefore `to_<int>` may accept a smaller range of values than supported by `int`.
+In practice this can happen with a compiler and platform where both `int` and `double` are 64-bit, when the specified value is ≥ 2⁵³ (a rather large number!), but in Windows `int` is 32-bit so that range limit is hit first.

+---

 If the string argument is an invalid value specification for the result type, then `to_` throws an exception with exception text depending on the kind of spec error:

 > Hi, what’s your name? ***Alf***